rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-31-37f5962eceba40e6-measure-in-respect-of-companies-with-high-promoter-as-well-as-non-promoter-encum.md

 - DJSTOCKS
 - FUTUREMARKETNET
 - THYROCARE
-- INDIAFINSEC
+- IFINSEC
 tags:
-- surveillance
 - encumbrance
-- promoter-encumbrance
-- sebi-sast
 - regulation-28-3
+- sast
-- market-surveillance
+- surveillance
 title: Measure in respect of companies with high Promoter as well as non-Promoter 'Encumbrance' as per Reg.
 28(3) of SEBI (SAST) Regulation 2011
 ---